 Google search console is also the communication channel between a website and Google.
 If something goes wrong with your site such as Google is unable to crawl it, or someone files a DMCA complaint against a domain that you own, it’s only via the Google search console, you will get to know this.

 Old Search Console Vs. new Search Console

-Soon (in a few months) Google is going to discontinue old search console, so it would be better if you start using new search console.
-Here is the official help page from Google which showcases what has changed in new console vs old search console.
+Soon (in a few months) Google is going to discontinue the old search console, so it would be better if you start using the new search console.
+Here is the official help page from Google which showcases what has changed in the new console vs the old search console.

-Note: Some of the screenshots in this and other related articles may be from old search console.
+Note: some screenshots in this and other related articles may be from the old Google search console.
 I’m updating the screenshot and nomenclature as soon as I can.
 However, the functionality remains the same and in case of confusion, feel free to reach out to me via comment.

 Before we move ahead, I suggest you read the following articles: